angelacorte/slides-master-thesis/slides-master-thesis.typ

       )
     ]
     , [
+      - *Alchemist* is a meta-simulator for distributed systems.
-      Simulating the behaviour of a distributed system is crucial to verify the correctness of the system and to understand its behaviour in different scenarios.
+      - Simulating the behaviour of a distributed system is crucial to verify the correctness of the system and to understand its behaviour in different scenarios.
+      - An _incarnation_ serves as interpreter for the Alchemist Simulator.
     ]
   )
 ]

 #slide(title: "Alchemist Incarnation Collektive")[
-// todo storia sull'importanza della simulazione sia in sviluppo che in verifica
     #incarnation
-  // *Alchemist* is a meta-simulator for pervasive computing and distributed systems.

-  // An _incarnation_ serves as the interpreter enabling the Alchemist Simulator to comprehend and accurately execute a language.

-  // The goal is to ensure that the DSL is still compatible with the simulator and that it can be used to run simulations without any issues.
 ]

 #let benchmarks = box[